 Mahayana practitioners must eliminate not only obstructions to liberation but also obstructions to the perfect knowledge of all phenomena.
 This requires a powerful understanding of selflessness, coupled with a vast accumulation of merit, or positive energy, resulting from the kind of love, compassion, and altruistic intention cultivated by bodhisattvas.
 The first half of the text focuses on the development of merit by showing how to correct distorted ideas about conventional reality and how to overcome disturbing emotions.
 The second half explains the nature of ultimate reality that all phenomena are empty of intrinsic existence.
 Gyel-tsap's commentary on Aryadeva's text takes the form of a lively dialogue that uses the words of Aryadeva to answer hypothetical and actual assertions questions and objections.
 Geshe Sonam Rinchen has provided additional commentary to the sections on conventional reality, elucidating their relevance for contemporary life.

-This is a republished version of Yogic Deeds of Bodhisattvas.
+This book was previously published as Yogic Deeds of Bodhisattvas.

 News & Reviews

 "A fine and readable translation of an important work of Mahayana Buddhist thought.
 In the hands of Geshe Sonam Rinchen and Ruth Sonam, the Tibetan text translated in these pages truly becomes 'the essence of good explanations.' "—José Ignacio Cabezón, XIV Dalai Lama Professor of Tibetan Buddhism and Cultural Studies, University of California, Santa Barbara

 "A core text and an absolute must-have for Mahayana Buddhist studies shelves. "—Wisconsin Bookwatch